The % family of runes is used for making 'function calls' in Hoon. To be more

 Semantics

-expression calls a gate with many arguments. a
+A %: expression calls a gate with many arguments. a is the gate to be

-are the arguments.
+called, and b through d are the arguments.
 If there is only one

-, its product is the sample.
+subexpression after a, its product is the sample.
 Otherwise, a single argument

-is constructed by evaluating all of b
+is constructed by evaluating all of b through d -- however many

-subexpressions there are -- and putting the result in a cell: [b c ... d]
+subexpressions there are -- and putting the result in a cell: [b c ... d].

 Discussion

-is used in tall-form syntax, the series of expressions after p
+When %: is used in tall-form syntax, the series of expressions after p must be terminated with ==.

 Examples